A history of the Centre national des arts du cirque

 After four years at the helm of the Graduate School of Circus Arts (ESAC) in Brussels, Gérard Fasoli becomes director of the Cnac in December 2012.

 2013.
-Martine Tridde, General Delegate of the BNP Paribas Foundation is elected president of CNAC in January, after the end of the mandate of Bernard Latarjet.
+Martine Tridde-Mazloum, General Delegate of the BNP Paribas Foundation is elected president of CNAC in January, after the end of the mandate of Bernard Latarjet.

 The extension works are beginning in the spring for a period of 12-15 months.

 Gérard Fasoli has developed a new project for the establishment, based primarily on research and continuing education.
-The Cnac has made a commitment to award two new diplomas in keeping with the European framework.
+The Cnac has made a commitment to award two new diplomas in keeping with the European framework (L-M-D system: Bachelor's degree (Licence), Master's degree, Doctorate degree (Ph.D)).

 2014.
-The Cnac received authorization to award the DNSP (national higher professional diploma) in the circus arts for a period of five years, in conjunction with the University of Picardie Jules Verne Faculty of Arts ("performing arts" subject – "circus arts" option).
+The DMA in two years gives way to a three-year national higher professional diploma for circus artists, the Diplôme national supérieur professionnel d'Artiste de Cirque (DNSP AC) (1st year at ENACR, 2nd and 3rd years at CNAC) at the Bachelor's Degree level.
+The Cnac received authorization to award the DNSP (national higher professional diploma) in the circus arts for a period of five years, in conjunction with the University of Picardie Jules Verne Faculty of Arts by a Bachelor's Degree in "Arts" - "Performing Arts" Course - "Circus Arts" Option.

 2015.
 Cnac is authorised to award the Diplôme d'Etat as Circus Professor (D.E Circus, level 3) for 5 years, jointly with the Ecole nationale des arts du cirque (Enacr) in Rosny-sous-Bois and Académie Fratellini.